NikhilMiddaGeek/itws1100-middan/quiz3/prompt-log.md

 My dashboard JS `fetch()` calls to `/iit/quiz3/api/*.php` are failing with `401 Unauthorized`.
 Diagnose `.htaccess` scope and inheritance.
 Provide an exact fix so:
 - `dashboard.php` remains protected
 - the API endpoints and the JS tracker can access `/quiz3/api/*` without being blocked
-- parent `/var/www/html/iit/.htaccess` is overridden only for `quiz3/api/`
-Include a `curl` verification sequence.

 **AI returned :**
 Adjusted `quiz3/.htaccess` to protect only the dashboard, and added `quiz3/api/.htaccess`